 Elements of Defamation in New Hampshire

-Generally, all of the following conditions must be met in order to move forward with a defamation claim.
+Generally, all of the following conditions must be met to move forward with a defamation claim in New Hampshire.

 New Hampshire Defamation Element #1: A False Statement of Fact